christophergandrud/julia-play/julia/privacy-first-ds-mean-var.md

 		x1(x1) --> |Delete| b[Batch]
 		x2(x2) --> |Delete| b[Batch]
 		x3(x3) --> |Delete| b[Batch]
 		b --> |Delete| c[Update Aggregate]
 ```

 Note that while the math is straightforward, the implementation of recursive mean and variance is more complex.
-Rather than just collecting all of the data into one large database, we need add a data transformation step doesn't return the raw observation.
-Instead, it that queries the previous estimates of the static and returns an update of the global aggregate statistics.
+Rather than just collecting all of the data into one large database, we need to add a data transformation step doesn't return the raw observation.
+Instead, it queries the previous estimates of the statistic and returns an update of the global aggregate statistics.
 Ideally, for privacy preservation, we would even delete the values prior to the update.

 ### Recursive (batch) mean